 The key to being found by engineers, plant managers, maintenance supervisors, and customers is to produce content that’s helpful to them when they have a problem or a goal they are looking to solve or achieve.
 Ask yourself what the triggers are that lead your potential buyers to your company or products and services.
 Speak in their language and provide optimised content that Google and your customers will find in the form of blog posts, documents, catalogues, calculators, videos and plenty of helpful information.

 Photos of your factory, production line and the team can also be a point of interest for website visitors.
-Google also loves photos on websites!
+Google loves photos on websites!

 Certifications and Qualifications